Updated: Apr 10

-St Patrick’s Day is one of my favourite days of the year.
+St Patrick’s Day, on March 17th, is one of my favourite days of the year.
 It is celebrated around the world with parades, concerts and fireworks.
 It was originally started to commemorate St Patrick, a patron saint of Ireland.
 He was known to have been the person who brought Christianity to the country, and it is also believed that he rid the island of snakes!
 Now, St Patrick’s Day is becoming more and more a time to celebrate Irish culture around the world.

 I would love to share with you a few of my favourite activities that I have used over the years in my classroom.